Are you accused of vandalism or criminal mischief in McLennan County?

 Penalties for Vandalism in Waco

-The minimum statutory penalties, as defined in Chapter 12 of the Texas Penal Code, for vandalism offenses are listed below.
-However, these punishments can increase depending on whether the offender has previously been convicted of a felony, caused death or serious bodily injury while committing the offense and/or used a weapon while they committed or attempted to commit the offense.
+The minimum statutory penalties, as defined in Chapter 12 of the Texas Penal Code, for vandalism offenses, are listed below.
+However, these punishments can increase depending on whether the offender has previously been convicted of a felony, caused death or serious bodily injury while committing the offense, or used it while they committed or attempted to commit the crime.

-• A person who is charged and convicted with a vandalism offense can result in a Class C misdemeanor.
-This offense can result in a fine up to $500.
+- A person charged and convicted with a vandalism offense can result in a Class C misdemeanor.
+This offense can result in a fine of up to $500.

-• A class B misdemeanor can lead to a jail sentence up to 180 days and/or a fine not more than $2,000.
+- A class B misdemeanor can lead to a jail sentence up to 180 days or a fine, not more than $2,000.

-• Class A misdemeanors can result in a one-year jail sentence and/or a fine not exceeding $4,000.
+- Class A misdemeanors can result in a one-year jail sentence or a fine not exceeding $4,000.

-• State jail felonies can result in a jail sentence ranging from 180 days to two years and/or a fine up to $10,000.
+- State jail felonies can result in a jail sentence ranging from 180 days to two years or a fine up to $10,000.

-• A felony of the third degree can lead to two to ten years in prison and/or fines up to $10,000.
+- A felony of the third degree can lead to two to ten years in prison or fines up to $10,000.

-• Felonies of the second degree can result in two to 20 years in prison and/or a fine not exceeding $10,000.
+- Felonies of the second degree can result in two to 20 years in prison or a fine not exceeding $10,000.

-• A felony of the first degree is punishable by a prison sentence ranging from five to 99 years or life imprisonment and/or a fine not more than $10,000.
+- A felony of the first degree is punishable by a prison sentence ranging from five to 99 years or life imprisonment or a fine not more than $10,000.

 If you have been accused of vandalism in McLennan County, you need to call an attorney experienced handling these charges.
-Defense attorney Thomas C. West is a former prosecutor who used to bring criminal mischief charges against Defendants.
-He is board-certified in Criminal Law, which is a distinction held by very few criminal defense attorneys.
-If you need an aggressive criminal defense lawyer in Waco, call Thomas West at 254-753-6437.
+Waco criminal defense attorneys at Dunnam & Dunnam have decades of experience with criminal mischief charges.
+If you need an aggressive criminal defense lawyer in Waco, call us at 254-753-6437.